wmbenedetto/DropletJS.Sequencer/README.md

 Or maybe you have a complex series of animations, each of which needs to finish before the next one begins.
 Fade this out, then slide this up, then expand that, then fade those other things in.

 Can you do all that without Sequencer?
-Sure, if you like tightly coupled code that's isn't modular or reusable.
+Sure, if you like tightly coupled code that isn't modular or reusable.
 You can just load up your code with callbacks, conditionals, and nested functions until it's a tangled, unmaintainable mess.

 But you shouldn't.

+## Examples

+If you really want to see Sequencer in action, clone this repo and open examples/index.html in a browser (preferably Chrome or Firefox with Firebug installed).
+There you'll find a ton of explanations with live code samples that you can run.
+The docs below explain a lot, but they're not as good as seeing it actually working.

 ## The basics